-Relatively new memory on the market is so-called persistent memory, which is available with DIMM form factors, similar to RAM, as well as with SSD form factors.
-Persistent memory (PM) is non-volatile, similar to flash, bridging the gap between quick and expensive classic RAM memory and affordable but slower flash memory.
+A special variant of memory is so-called persistent memory, which, like RAM, is available in the form of DIMMs but also in the form of SSDs.
+Persistent memory (PM) is non-volatile, similar to flash, bridging the gap between quick and expensive classic RAM and affordable but slower flash memory.
 In terms of the procurement price, capacity, and flexibility, PM has some benefits that might be attractive depending on the scope of use.